Reshuffling in Congress-ruled states in offing

 New Delhi, May 29: The Congress, India's grand-old party, is going through its toughest phase after it failed to win enough seats in a row to claim the post of Leader of Opposition in the Lok Sabha.

-In 2014, the Congress was reduced to 44 seats and it could add only 08 seats in its 2014 tally during the 2019 Lok Sabha elections.
+In 2014, the Congress was reduced to 44 seats and it could add only eight seats in its 2014 tally during the 2019 Lok Sabha elections.

 The crisis in Congress has deepened after annoyed party President Rahul Gandhi offered to resign in the Congress Working Committee (CWC) meeting.